Today I, Eleanor Barlow, welcome Anne Frampton, the driving force behind the thought-provoking technology of the Happy App.

 “We started in a couple of areas.
 We worked in the children’s emergency department (where I work) and one of the surgical areas where Andy works.
 Initially we just set up something that was really simple, in the form of an excel spreadsheet.
 The only question on the form was ‘how are you feeling?’.
 To answer you selected one of the three emoji style faces (unhappy, neutral or happy) and left a free-text comment.

 “This was quite laborious as we had to go in every single day and download all the comments and then cut and paste them into a word document.
 From this we could say:

-Or, in some cases ‘actually we couldn’t fix this, but this is why’- and then were able to give people an explanation as to why we were unable to fix the issue.
+Or, in some cases ‘actually we couldn’t fix this, but this is why’- and then we were able to give an explanation as to why we were unable to fix the issue.

 “We did quite a lot of work with the CLAHRC, who are a research organisation affiliated to the NHS; they interviewed lots of staff for us and evaluated our outputs.
 We also held workshops with staff and came up with some key findings, these were that:

 First– Feedback had to be anonymous.

 Second– The tool had to be really quick, easy and intuitive to use.
 Not difficult or time consuming.